Jie Hu

 Research Interest

-Dr. Hu’s area of research has focused on developing and testing culturally appropriate, family dyad-focused interventions to improve diabetes self-management and glycemic control among African Americans and Hispanic Americans.
+Dr. Jie Hu’s area of research has focused on developing and testing culturally appropriate, family dyad-focused interventions to improve diabetes self-management and glycemic control among African Americans and Hispanic Americans.
 Dr. Hu has currently been awarded an R01 grant from the National Institute of Health (NIH)/National Diabetes and Digestive and Kidney Diseases (NIDDK) to examine a family dyad-focused diabetes intervention for African American adults with type 2 diabetes.
 She and her team also examined the impact of social determinants of health on glycemic control and cardiovascular risk among African American adults.
 Dr. Hu tested culturally tailored and low-literacy interventions for behavior change among older Chinese adults with chronic illnesses.
 Dr. Hu has over 70 publications in peer-reviewed nursing and multidisciplinary journals.
 She is a fellow of the American Academy of Nursing.

 View all published works